arikat/alphaFilter/README.md

 ## Usage

-To use AlphaFilter, simply provide the path to the directory containing the AlphaFold2 models, the desired plddt confidence threshold, and the minimum number of residues a model should have.
+To use alphaFilter, simply provide the path to the directory containing the AlphaFold2 models, the desired plddt confidence threshold, and the minimum number of residues a model should have.

 ```bash
 alphafilter.py -d DIRECTORY -t THRESHOLD -r RES_MINIM